-ALLEGED ASSAULTS ON LASCARS.
+ALLEGED' ASSAULTS ON LASCARS.

 JOHN GREER, the first mate of the ship Dominion, was on Saturday tried at the Central Criminal Court on the charge of assaulting Moheeoo'ddeen, a Lascar seaman, on the high seas, of which the main facts were related in this paper last week.
-It appeared, according to the statements of the prosecutor, that Greer had insulted him by calling him a pig-a phrase especially dis-tasteful to a Mahometan-and had knocked him down and kicked out two of his teeth.
-His allegations were supported by two of his countrymen, also on board the ship, but were 'denied by the European officers.
+It appeared, according to the statements of the prosecutor, that Greer had insulted him by calling him 'a pig-a phrase especially dis-tasteful to a Mahoifietan-and hud knocked him down and kicked out two of his teeth.
+His allegations were supported by two of his countrymen, also on board the ship, but were 'denied by'the European officers.
 The captain gave the mate a good character for humanity; but, in answer to questions, he said that he had taken a rope, and given the native crew a lick or two to fetch them out of their berths.
-The Commissioner (Mr. Prendergast, Q.C.)-" Is it usual on board these ships to use a rope to the crew?"
+The Commissioner (Mr. Prendergast, Q.C.) -"Is it usual on board these ships to use a rope to the crew?"
 That is an assault."
-Witness : "They are so lazy without something of that soft, we cannot get their to work.
-They will even hide them-selves amongst the bales of goods rather than come out and work.
+Wit-ness : "They are so lazy without something of that sort, we cannot get them to work.
+They will even hide themselves amongst the bales of goods rather than come out and work.
 I had a bad crew shipped."
-The Commissioner : • You must not take those means to make seamen good We lleard enough of the evils of that system in a case tried at Liverpool."
-A good deal of the evidence for the defence was to the effect that Micherobddeen had had his teeth knocked out when he entered the vessel.
-During the evidence of the second mate, the Commissioner interrupfed him by asking whichier he did lot stand charged with having ill-treated another of the erew.
-Mr. Sleigh (who appeared for the accused) objected to such a ques-tion being put.
-It was iriegular, and had nothing to do with the case.
-The Commissioner: "But I think it has.
-It'is a questibilityhether the withes is a proper judge of It is a question whether the witness is a proper judge of what humanity of character 's when he himself stands charged with a want of it?"
-Mr. Sleigh : "But he is not convicted yet."
-The Columnissioner was about making some Turther remark to the wiffliess," when "Mr. Sleigh with indeh warmth, requested the Would not persist in taking the witness with the His hands."
-The Commis-sioner's all that, it Mr. Stelgh bound not persist in taking the witness with the bound not persist should exercise the antibetty vested in him.
-"Mr. Sleigh should exercise the antibetty vested in him."
-Mr. Sleigh folding with the bound has the table.
-Teshound exercise the authority vested in Am.
-All, bleid a folding up this brief and throwing it down on the table, to-torted, " You thay do so, and I shall they will be ease for I cannot conduct it case where the judge for gets himself as a gelithemail."
-Mr. Alderhial Farebrother said that, hy had sat for many years as the had seen pursued by the table, the that bench, while the dates he had seen pursued by and many solid way there, but, as no answer way re-
+The Commissioner: "You must not take those means to make seamen good.
+We leard enough of the cvils of that system in a case tried at Liverpool."
+A good deat of the evidence for the defence was to the effect that Ilohecobddeen had his teeth knocked out when he entered the vessel.
+During the evidence of the second mate, the Commissioner interrupted him by asking whichlier he did not stand charged with having ill-treated another of the trew.
+Mr. Sleigh (who appeared for the accused) objected to such a question being put.
+'It was irregular, and had nothing to do with the case.'
+The Computssioner: " Bul I think it has.
+It is a questionitwhether the witness is a proper judge of what humanity of character '73' when he himself stands charged with a want of 'it'' Mr. Sleigh : "But he is not convicted yet."
+The Goldmissioner was about making some Turther remark to the wiffless," when 'Mr. Sleigh, with indeh warnith, remussed that he would not persis-in taking the witness out of H3 hands.
+The Commis-sioner said that, it Mr. Sleigh to the Would not persis-in taking the witness out of H3 hands.
+The Commis-sioner said that, it Mr. Sleigh to the world not persis-in taking the witness out of H3 hands.
+The Commis-sioner said that, it Mr. Sleigh to the Mr. Sleigh should estate is the inthefty vested in him.
+Mr. Sleigh folding up his brief and throwing it down on the table, re-turted, " You thay do so, and 'I shall throw up the case for I cannot conduct recise where the judge forgets himself as a genitemani."
+Mr. Aldernial Tarebrother said that he had sat for many years 'Is' an Assistant Commissioner mion that bench, and the odd the near and the had seen pursued by the call of the table and the boot of the had seen pursued by It is a question whether the witness is a proper judge of and she was a set